breadboard-ai/breadboard/packages/website/src/docs/io.md

 _Error states:_

 - **Missing** -- the node has defined a port is required by the node _and_ is currently unconnected.
-It is similar to "Ready", except that not having this port connected is an error.
+It is similar to "Available", except that not having this port connected is an error.

 - **Dangling** -- the port is connected to this node, but it is not expected by the node.
 This is another error state.